GoogleChrome/web.dev/src/site/content/en/blog/service-worker-mindset/index.md

 But service workers are unlike anything most of us web devs are used to.
 They come with a steep learning curve and a handful of snags you've got to watch out for.

-The best way to ensure success with service workers is to have the right mindset when working with them.
-In this post we'll wrap our brains around the paradoxical traits that make service workers both tricky and awesome.
+[Google Developers](https://twitter.com/ChromiumDev) and I recently collaborated on a project — [Service Workies](https://serviceworkies.com) — a free game for mastering service worker.
+While building it and working with the complex ins and outs of service workers, I ran into a few snags.
+What helped me the most was coming up with a handful of depictive metaphors.
+In this post we'll explore these mental models and wrap our brains around the paradoxical traits that make service workers both tricky and awesome.

 ## The same, but different